CACI No. 4002. “Gravely Disabled” Explained

 This instruction provides the definition of “gravely disabled” from Welfare and

-most cases.
+standard in most cases.
 The instruction applies to both adults and minors.
-(Conservatorship of

 Read the bracketed sentence at the end of the first paragraph if appropriate to the

 facts of the case.
-There is a second standard in Welfare and Institutions Code
+There is another standard in Welfare and Institutions Code section

 The next to last paragraph regarding the likelihood of future deterioration may not

-apply if the respondent has no insight into the respondent’s mental disorder.
+apply if the respondent has no insight into the respondent’s mental health condition.

 (Conservatorship of Walker (1989) 206 Cal.App.3d 1572, 1576-1577 [254 Cal.Rptr.